Hannibal's crossing of the Alps: March through the Pyrenees

-Hannibal had spent the winter after the siege of Saguntum in Cartagena, during which time he dismissed his troops to their own localities.
+Hannibal had spent the winter after the siege of Saguntum in Cartagena (now in Spain), during which time he dismissed his troops to their own localities.
 He did this with the hope of cultivating the best possible morale in his army for the upcoming campaign, which he knew was going to be difficult.
-He left his brother, Hasdrubal in charge of the administration of Carthaginian Iberia, as well as its defence against the Romans.
+He left his brother Hasdrubal in charge of the administration of Carthaginian Iberia, as well as its defence against the Romans.
 In addition to this, he swapped the native troops of Iberia to Africa, and the native troops of Africa to Iberia.
 This was done in order to minimize desertion and assure the loyalty of the troops while he was himself busy with the destruction of Rome.
 He also left his brother a number of ships.

 Hannibal foresaw problems if he left Catalonia as a bridgehead for the Romans.
 They had a number of allies in this country, and he could not allow the Romans a place to land in his base unopposed.
-As he was relying upon contingents of forces coming to him in Italy via the land route on which he was about to head out, he must take and conquer this country.
+As he was relying upon contingents of forces coming to him in Italy via the land route on which he was about to head out, he had to take and conquer this country.
 He had no intention of leaving Iberia to its fate once he was in Italy.
 Hannibal opted to take the region in a swift campaign, and to that effect he divided his army into three columns, in order to subdue the entirety of the region at the same time.

 After receiving route information from his scouts and messages from the Celtic tribes that resided around the Alps, Hannibal set out with 90,000 heavy infantry from various African and Iberian nations, and 12,000 cavalry.
 From the Ebro to the Pyrenees, the Carthaginians confronted four tribes: the Illergetes, the Bargusii, the Aeronosii, and the Andosini.
 There were a number of cities here that Hannibal took, which Polybius does not specify.
 This campaign was conducted with speed in order to take as little time as possible in the reduction of this region.
 Polybius reports severe losses on Hannibal's part.
-Having reduced this area, he left his general Hanno in command of this area, specifically over the Bargusii, whom he had reason to distrust due to their affiliation with the Romans.
+Having reduced this area, he left his general Hanno in command of it, specifically over the Bargusii, whom he had reason to distrust due to their affiliation with the Romans.
 He left his brother in control of this country with 10,000 infantry and 1,000 cavalry.